matiaspl/ndi2srt/README.md

 ### Timecode Origin and Flow

-The timecode originates from the NDI source as UTC-based LTC (Linear Time Code) metadata embedded in the `GstVideoTimeCodeMeta`.
+In the default operation mode the timecode originates from the NDI source as UTC-based LTC (Linear Time Code) metadata embedded in the `GstVideoTimeCodeMeta`.
 This metadata contains:

 - **Hours, Minutes, Seconds, Frames**: Standard SMPTE timecode components
 - **Drop Frame Flag**: Indicates whether the source uses drop-frame timecode